 Most documents are provided in both Adobe PDF format to preserve original formatting, and in Microsoft Word format to allow easy editing and customization by teachers for their specific application.

-Select a category to view lessons in a specific topic, or scroll down to browse all Renewable Energy lessons.
+Select a category to view lesson plans in a specific topic, or scroll down to browse all Renewable Energy lesson plans.

 In What’s In An Energy Bill?
 (Part 1), students will analyze two imaginary, but typical, energy bills.
 One is a bill from the winter season and one is from the summer season.
 Students will become acquainted with and use features present on energy bills.
 Students will also consider some of their weekly and seasonally energy use patterns.

 What’s In An Energy Bill?
 (Part 2) builds upon the lesson in Part 1.
 Students visit the EPA’s Power Profiler website to review the resources and air emissions consequences of their energy bill.
 Students also learn the resources and emissions consequences of their energy savings efforts.